kiali/kiali.io/content/en/docs/Tutorials/multicluster/_index.md

 type: tutorial
 ---

-This tutorial will demonstrate Kiali capabilities for Istio multicluster, particulary for the primary and remote cluster model.
+This tutorial will demonstrate Kiali capabilities for Istio multicluster, particulary for the primary-remote cluster model.